law-wang/roman-site/src/content/posts/2022-09-10-to-ask-why-we-fight.md

 tag: [Reflection]
 permalink: '/blog/fight'
 type: post
 description: "I always wondered if anyone actually reads these rambles of mine.
-After all, my writing is particularly literary.
+After all, my writing isn't particularly literary.
 Does it matter if it's perceived?
 Does it matter who reads these?"
 ---

 If something was never perceived, did it actually happen?